-Our human resource policies and practices need to be supportive and equitable.
+Current human resource policies and practices should be improved to be more supportive of marginalized groups and equity focused.
 As the face and the heart of American River College, our employees are our most valuable resources.
-The employees we hire include student employees, all classified, staff, all faculty, all management, and all administrators.
-Our employees need to reflect our student population and be culturally competent and responsive to support all of our students' cultural identities.
+Employees need to reflect our student population and be culturally competent and responsive to support students' cultural identities.

 Ongoing professional development is necessary for our institution's shift to an equity based, student first institution.
-We must provide the training our employees require to understand, to develop, to practice, and to be equitable practitioners.
+We must provide the training employees require to understand, to develop, to practice, and to be equitable practitioners.
 We also have to provide the time and space for our employees to be trained and engage in professional development as part of their daily work.
 We must provide the tools for the institution's cultural shift.